Child Care Subsidies & Assistance in California

 - Family fee / copay

 - Families with income at or below 75% State Median Income pay $0 in family fees.
 At 75% SMI and above, the monthly family fee is capped at 1% of monthly family income (a permanent reform from the 2023-24 state budget).
-The federal 2024 Final Rule caps the family fee at 1% of family income.
+State copay cap: 1% of family income.

 - Waitlist status